-Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications to you via email or text message.
+Generally, we do not rely on consent as a legal basis for processing your personal data other than in relation to sending third party direct marketing communications sent via email or text message or in relation to our own direct marketing when required by applicable laws.
 You have the right to withdraw consent to marketing at any time by contacting us as set out below.

 We have set out in the table below, a description of the ways we may use your personal data, and which of the legal bases we rely on to do so.
 We have also identified what our legitimate interests are where appropriate.

 |Purpose/Activity||Type of data||Lawful basis for processing including basis of legitimate interest|